-The first cohort of Lynchburg College’s Doctor of Medical Science program graduated in Commencement 2018.
+The first cohort of University of Lynchburg’s Doctor of Medical Science program graduated in Commencement 2018.

 The DMSc provides a doctoral-level education for physician assistants.
 Through advanced clinical expertise and education in leadership, law, and health care issues, PAs become prepared to take more leadership roles in medicine.
 The Lynchburg DMSc is one of the first in the nation to offer doctoral education to PAs.

 More than 50 students received diplomas during the Commencement weekend, while more than 30 are expected to complete the program this summer.
 A hooding ceremony in Snidow Chapel on Friday celebrated the graduates’ journey.